 - Establish the values of resistance for all resistors connected in series.
 For example, you can use three resistors of

 - Input these values in our series resistor calculator.
-Open the advanced mode to determine the resistance of more than five components.

 - Read the result.
 In this example,